 That briefcase loaded with cash is not mine.
 Though nothing stops me from looking forward to a day when I have that much spare money to splurge.
 When I was in my teens, I imagined myself owning a business like Microsoft Corporation at best, and even at worst I thought I’d be living in an ocean facing mansion.

-In the last few years, I’ve realized how valuable endurance and smart work is for delivering on your dreams.
-Though we all endeavor to actualize our goals and learn to handle our finances through varied experiences, reading certain books by the stalwarts of finance is undeniably helpful.
-Here’s a list of finance books that will help you understand the very basics of money management through collective knowledge and judgment rather than your own mistakes (and hence saving you from needless loss of time and resources).
+So, here’s a list of books on finance that will help you understand the very basics of money management through collective knowledge and judgment rather than your own mistakes (and hence saving you from needless loss of time and resources).

 1. Your Money Or Your Life